RomeoSilvestri/University/README.md

 ## Database Construction on NBA Games
 ### SQL (MySQL), NoSQL (MongoDB) - May 2022

 This work is based on the construction and interrogation of a database on NBA games between 2004 and 2021.
-The five tables that make up the database are downloaded from Kaggle at: [link text](https://www.kaggle.com/datasets/nathanlauga/nba-games).
+The 5 tables that make up the database are downloaded from Kaggle at: [https://www.kaggle.com/datasets/nathanlauga/nba-games](https://www.kaggle.com/datasets/nathanlauga/nba-games).\n
 The queries were proposed in order to answer possible questions of interest that may be asked of the database.

 ## Parallel Clustering on a Network of Molecules
 ### Java, Spark - January 2022